Beaver Motorsports: Truck No. 1 history

+The team first fielded this truck in 2013 with Jonathan Davenport driving the entry at Martinsville Speedway, where he would fail to qualify.

-Milka Duno debuted this truck in 2014, leading two laps and finishing 25th in the Fred's 250 at Talladega Superspeedway.
+Milka Duno would debut this truck in 2014, leading two laps and finishing 25th in the Fred's 250 at Talladega Superspeedway.

 The team made the truck full-time for 2015, with multiple drivers in the seat.
 Donnie Neuenberger ran the season-opening NextEra Energy Resources 250, finishing 31st after being involved in a Lap 14 crash.
 Morgan Shepherd ran the next race, qualifying 30th and finishing 27th at Atlanta Motor Speedway.
 Travis Kvapil ran the next race, falling out with rear gear problems after 83 laps of the Kroger 250.
 Ryan Ellis took over command of the truck, finishing 20th at Kansas Speedway.
 Kyle Fowler then made his only Camping World Truck Series start of 2015, logging a 20th-place finish in the North Carolina Education Lottery 200 at Charlotte Motor Speedway.
 Ellis then drove the next four races in the truck, posting a best finish of 17th at Gateway Motorsports Park.
 Kvapil then returned from the No. 50 truck, driving the next four races and having a best finish of 14th at Kentucky Speedway.
 Ellis then returned to run the UNOH 200, finishing 28th.
 Kvapil ran the next five races for the team, with a 17th at New Hampshire Motor Speedway as his best effort in that timespan.
 The team then sold out its spot to Rick Ware Racing for the next race at Martinsville Speedway.
 Kvapil ran the next race, finishing 22nd at Texas Motor Speedway.
 The team then sold its spot to Ware for the penultimate race.
 Stacey ran the final race of the season, finishing 24th.

 Before the 2017 season, former co-owner Tracy Lowe took ownership of the No. 1 and formed her own team, TJL Motorsports, with it.

 In 2019, the team returned with Travis Kvapil, Stefan Parsons and Cody McMahan, all of them drove one race each.